Sapphire9-7/Data-Science-Training-Project-1/README.md

 # Modified data and pre-modified data
 - Modified data:
-- Data where we dropped one of two features with high correlation. name = “After_dropping_corr_features2”
+- Data where we dropped one of two features with high correlation.
+Name = “After_dropping_corr_features2”

 - Pre-modified data:
-- Data without the dropped columns name = “data_encoded”
+- Data without the dropped columns.
+Name = “data_encoded”